lucaw9/f_tool_amenti/README.md

 - Added features to presser:
 	- Added hotkeys: same functionality as for spammer
 	- Added icon: same functionality as for spammer
-	- Added ability to set a skill bar to return to: set as fourth parameter in list entry (Caution: Every entry needs 4 parameters now!
-Vou need to add ",-" to all existing entries.)
+	- Added ability to set a skill bar to return to: set as fourth parameter in list entry.
+Caution: Every entry needs 4 parameters now!
+You need to add ",-" to all existing entries.
 - Added ability to rename a spammer or presser by clicking on the label above their start/press button

 ## Built With